-The number of humpback whale identifications per season has grown steadily over the course of this project, although plateaued during the 2017/18 field season.
-There were 31 unique humpback whales identified during the 2014/15 season, 37 during the 2015/16 field season (including 6 individuals seen during the 2014/2015 season) 59 during 2016/17 field season (including 15 re-sightings from the previous two seasons), 21 during the 2017/18 field season (including 7 re-sightings from the previous three seasons) and 37 from the 2018/19 field season (including 5 re-sightings from the previous four seasons).
-Part of this increase in the first three seasons is likely due to effort-the 2016/17 and 2017/18 field seasons began two months earlier than the 2014/15 season and one month earlier than the 2015/16 field season.
+The number of humpback whale identifications per season grew steadily over the course of the first three years of this project, dropped during the 2017/18 field season, and began to increase again for the 2018/19 season (Figure 17).
+Because these surveys are not intended to support density or abundance estimates, trends in sightings across years cannot be evaluated statistically, though there may be some subjective inferences to be made.
+Part of the increase in the number of identifications over the first three seasons is likely due to effort-the 2016/17 and 2017/18 field seasons began two months earlier than the 2014/15 season and one month earlier than the 2015/16 field season.
 Also, during the 2014/15 season, effort was focused on collecting focal follows of individual whales, so priority was given with staying with one whale over a longer period of time rather than collecting as many identification photographs of animals in the surrounding areas.
-Overall effort on the water, both in terms of days and hours used also increased during the first three field seasons, partially accounting for the increase in sighting information during the 2016/17 field season.
-The 2017/18 field season was somewhat anomalous in terms of temperature.
-Multiple cold weather systems significantly impacted water temperature in and around the Chesapeake Bay and surrounding waters.
+Overall effort on the water, both in terms of survey days and hours also increased during the first three field seasons, partially accounting for the increase in sighting information during the 2016/17 field season.
+The 2017/18 field season was also somewhat anomalous in terms of temperature with multiple cold weather systems significantly impacted water temperature in and around the Chesapeake Bay and surrounding waters.
 The cold-water temperatures likely affected the prey distribution in the area and may have forced animals to look elsewhere for food - either farther south, toward the Outer Banks of North Carolina, or farther offshore, as was observed in some of the tag data and evidenced by the need to push effort further offshore to locate whales.
 The decrease in the number of overall sightings and overall individuals identified during the 2017/18 field season may be related to the low water temperatures that began in early January 2018.

-Integration of the drone during the 2018/19 season has allowed for additional opportunities to examine humpback whale body condition (Figure 17) and will also be used to estimate length and therefore will be a valuable tool during subsequent field seasons.
+Integration of the drone during the 2018/19 season has allowed for additional opportunities to examine humpback whale body condition (Figure 18) and will also be used to estimate length and therefore will be a valuable tool during subsequent field seasons.